hamelin/rainloop-docker/README.md

 as is on top, in `/www/rainloop`.
 The Rainloop webapp is delivered over FastCGI listening on port 9000.
 The nginx server listens on port 80.

 This image is plug-and-play -- no customization needed.
+The following paths are available once the image is launched:

+- `/rainloop` -- The Rainloop webapp.
+- `/index.html` -- Sanity test for nginx service.
+- `/phpinfo.php` -- Sanity test for PHP (over FastCGI).